Riemann curvature tensor: Informally

 One can see the effects of curved space by comparing a tennis court and the Earth.
 Start at the lower right corner of the tennis court, with a racket held out towards north.
 Then while walking around the outline of the court, at each step make sure the tennis racket is maintained in the same orientation, parallel to its previous positions.
 Once the loop is complete the tennis racket will be parallel to its initial starting position.
 This is because tennis courts are built so the surface is flat.
 On the other hand, the surface of the Earth is curved: we can complete a loop on the surface of the Earth.
 Starting at the equator, point a tennis racket north along the surface of the Earth.
 Once again the tennis racket should always remain parallel to its previous position, using the local plane of the horizon as a reference.
-For this path, first walk to the north pole, then turn 90 degrees and walk down to the equator, and finally turn 90 degrees and walk back to the start.
-However now the tennis racket will be pointing backwards (towards the east).
+For this path, first walk to the north pole, then walk sideways (i.e. without turning), then down to the equator, and finally walk backwards to your starting position.
+Now the tennis racket will be pointing towards the west, even though when you began your journey it pointed north and you never turned your body.
 This process is akin to parallel transporting a vector along the path and the difference identifies how lines which appear "straight" are only "straight" locally.
 Each time a loop is completed the tennis racket will be deflected further from its initial position by an amount depending on the distance and the curvature of the surface.
 It is possible to identify paths along a curved surface where parallel transport works as it does on flat space.
-These are the geodesic of the space, for example any segment of a great circle of a sphere.
+These are the geodesics of the space, for example any segment of a great circle of a sphere.

 The concept of a curved space in mathematics differs from conversational usage.
-For example, if the above process was completed on a cylinder one would find that it is not curved overall as the curvature around the cylinder cancels with the flatness along the cylinder, this is a consequence of Gaussian curvature and Gauss' Theorema Egregium.
-A familiar example of this is a floppy pizza slice which will remain rigid along its length if it is curved along its width.
+For example, if the above process was completed on a cylinder one would find that it is not curved overall as the curvature around the cylinder cancels with the flatness along the cylinder, which is a consequence of Gaussian curvature and Gauss's Theorema Egregium.
+A familiar example of this is a floppy pizza slice, which will remain rigid along its length if it is curved along its width.

 The Riemann curvature tensor is a way to capture a measure of the intrinsic curvature.
 When you write it down in terms of its components (like writing down the components of a vector), it consists of a multi-dimensional array of sums and products of partial derivatives (some of those partial derivatives can be thought of as akin to capturing the curvature imposed upon someone walking in straight lines on a curved surface).